But what if they aren’t on active duty anymore?

-In Brewster v.
-Sun Trust Mortgage Inc., the U.S. Court of Appeals for the Ninth Circuit reversed and remanded a case wherein two foreclosure proceedings were instituted.
-The first of the two proceedings imposed charges and fees that covered a five-month period during with the borrower was on active military duty and subject to the protections of the Servicemembers Civil Relief Act.
+What Constitutes an SCRA Violation?In Brewster v.
+Sun Trust Mortgage Inc., the U.S. Court of Appeals for the Ninth Circuit reversed and remanded a case regarding two foreclosure proceedings.
+The first imposed charges and fees that covered a five-month period during with the borrower was on active military duty and subject to the protections of the Servicemembers Civil Relief Act.

-A year after the borrower had left military service, a year had transpired thereafter, and the borrower was no longer covered by the protections of the SCRA, a successor servicer instituted a foreclosure and included some fees that had incurred during the first, aborted foreclosure.
+A year after the borrower had left military service and the protections of the SCRA no longer covered him, a successor servicer instituted a foreclosure.
+It included some fees that had incurred during the first, aborted foreclosure.

 “[The removal of the fees] does not impact the analysis of whether or not the SCRA was violated in the first place, because we hold that the attempted collection of fees incident to a Notice of Default was itself a part of the foreclosure proceedings barred by the SCRA.
 50 U.S.C.”
 Brewster, f.n.2.

-The lender argued that the “foreclosure” referenced in Section 533(c) should refer to only the second proceeding and not to actions of its predecessor and that there had been no “foreclosure” in the first instance, because title did not pass at a foreclosure auction or similar event.
+The lender argued that the “foreclosure” referenced in Section 533(c) should refer to only the second proceeding and not to actions of its predecessor.
+It further alleged there had been no “foreclosure” in the first instance, because title did not pass at a foreclosure auction or similar event.

 This suggests that foreclosure must mean more than just a sale or seizure.
 50 U.S. app. § 533(c); Spencer Enters., Inc. v.
 United States, 345 F.3d 683, 691 (9th Cir.
-2003) (noting the “cardinal rule of statutory interpretation that no provision should be construed to be entirely redundant.”).
-We must move beyond the statute’s explicit terms to determine exactly what the word “foreclosure” encompasses, in addition to the sale or seizure that conclude the foreclosure proceedings.”
+2003) (noting the “cardinal rule of statutory interpretation that no provision should be construed to be entirely redundant.”)
+We must move beyond the statute’s explicit terms to determine exactly what the word “foreclosure” encompasses.